Written by Editorial Team

 Baby’s skin is very sensitive and is susceptible to infections, especially during the first year.
-So, if your baby’s skin appears scaly, or if the baby shows a tendency to scratch any part of the body like her head, face, hand, foot, or even the diaper area can also be a sign of fungal infection in babies.
+So, if your baby’s skin appears scaly, it can be a sign of fungal infection.
+Similarly, a tendency to scratch any part of the body like the head, face, hand, foot, or even the diaper area can also be a sign of fungal infection in babies.

 Here we are talking about fungal skin infections in babies.
 In babies, the skin fungi live on the top layer of skin cells or soggy zones of the body, for example, between the toes or in the diaper area.

-Both babies and older children can become infected with fungal infection, as it is very contagious.
-The baby can be infected through physical contact, or by sharing toys, towels, carpets, sheets, hairbrushes, clothes, and hats.
+Both babies and older children can become infected with a fungal infection, as it is very contagious.
+The baby can be infected through physical contact, or by sharing toys, towels, carpets, sheets, hair brushes, clothes, and hats.
 Pets can carry and transfer the fungus to the baby when you let your baby play with the infected pet.

 Fungal skin infections in babies occur when fungi attack the outermost layer of their skin on the body or scalp.
 Excess sweating in babies only aggravates the infection.